ksu-cs-textbooks/cis526/content/02-http/03-request-format.md

 The _Request-URI_ is a Universal Request Indicator, and is typically a URL or can be the asterisk character (\*), which refers to the server instead of a specific resource.

-_HTTP-Verson_ refers to the version of the HTTP protocol that will be used for the request.
+_HTTP-Version_ refers to the version of the HTTP protocol that will be used for the request.
 Currently three versions of the protocol exist: `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2.0`.
 Most websites currently use HTTP/1.1 (HTTP/2.0 introduces many changes to make HTTP more efficient, at the cost of human readability.
 Currently it is primarily used by high-traffic websites).

 Finally, the _CRLF_ indicates a carriage return followed by a line feed.